Mahatma Gandhi, Birla house, Bombay, August 1942

 Ed of 10

-Kasturba Gandhi and Mahatma Gandhi, Abottabad, North West Frontier Provices, November 1938
+Kasturba Gandhi and Mahatma Gandhi, Abottabad, North West Frontier Provinces, November 1938

 Silver gelatin print with sepia toning